gazebo-tooling/gzdev/README.md

 # gzdev [![Build Status](https://travis-ci.org/osrf/gzdev.svg?branch=master)](https://travis-ci.org/osrf/gzdev)
-gzdev is a tool that facilitates the development of the open source robotics simulator Gazebo.
+gzdev is a command line tool that facilitates the development of the open source robotics simulator Gazebo.
 The tool aims to streamline many of the usual tasks that Gazebo developers face on a daily basis.

+# Installation

+**Prerequisites**
+* [Python](https://www.python.org/downloads/) - Version 3.5 or greater recommended
+* [Xpra](https://www.xpra.org/trac/wiki/Download) - Multi-platform screen and application forwarding system a.k.a. screen for X11.
+Required for Mac OS X and Windows, but optional for Linux

+1. Clone the repository
+`git clone https://github.com/osrf/gzdev.git && cd gzdev`

+2. Install the necessary python packages [docker](https://pypi.org/project/docker), [docopt](https://pypi.org/project/docker/), and [pytest](https://pypi.org/project/pytest/) (optional)
+`pip install -r requirements.txt`

+3. Create an alias pointing to the core python script and add it to your ~/.bashrc `alias gzdev=`/full/path/to/`gzdev.py`

+# Usage
-# core
+## core
 ```
-Gazebo Dev Tool.
+Streamline many of the usual tasks that Gazebo developers face on a daily basis.

 Usage:
 	gzdev [--version] [--help]